ICSpark-Projects/Introduce-Me/README.md

 Ex.
 ```
-<p>Hello everyone my name is Maya and I'm a sophomore studying Computer Science at UH Manoa.<\p>
+<p>Hello everyone my name is Maya and I'm a sophomore studying Computer Science at UH Manoa.</p>
 ```

 ### Step 4: Add a list